UTwithYale/FluCode/README.md

 # Main file
+The main file is: Jul17_Step2_sims_humidity.mlx

+#Results
-The main file is: Jul17_Step2_sims_humidity.mlx Results will be saved in foloder: /augMats
+Will be saved in foloder: /augMats